Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm

 \textbf{Proof.} Note that $V$ and $R$ are all the finite sets.
-By observing the process of algorithm EDA, we can easily know that (i) holds. (ii) and (iii) can be immediately obtained from Lemma 2.
-Note that $f(P)$ can be obtained in $M(n)$ time for any $P\in \mathcal{P}$ and $\Delta$ is the maximum degree of the points of graph $G$.
-Observe also the process of algorithm EDA.
-Following the approach to analyse the complexity of algorithm DA, we can easily know (v) is true.
-Next we focus to prove (iv).
+By observing the process of algorithm EDA, we can easily know that (\romannumeral1) holds.
+Note that $[V\setminus C]=\emptyset$ or $\min\{f(P_{T}[v])|v\in [V\setminus C]\}=+\infty$ is equivalent to $\{(u,v)|u\in C, v\in[V\setminus C], (u,v)\in R(\mathcal{P})\}=\emptyset$.
+By carefully examining the second step of EDA and the second step of STA, it can be easily known that the second step of EDA is a specific implementation of the second step of STA.
+Hence (\romannumeral2) and (\romannumeral3) can be immediately obtained from Lemma 2.
+Note $P_{T}[v]\in \mathcal{T}$.
+According to the relation between $T$ and $\mathcal{T}$, we can easily know that $\mathcal{T}$ is actually the complete path system on $[T,s]$.
+Hence (\romannumeral4) holds.
+As $\Delta(G)=O(n)$ and $f(P)$ can be obtained in $M(n)$ times of calculation for any $P\in \mathcal{P}$, we can easily know that the running time of the step 2 of EDA is $M(n)O(n)$.
+Note that the total iterations of step 2 is no more than $n$ time.
+We can further know the running time of EDA is $M(n)O(n^2)$.
+That is, (\romannumeral6) holds.
+Next we focus to prove (\romannumeral5).